sibeshkar/sibeshkar.github.io/content/notes/panini.md

 title : The Pāṇinian Approach to World Modelling date : 11/02/2025
 ---
-> "the simplest of several competing explanations is likely to be the correct one" - Occam's Razor
+> "The simplest of several competing explanations is likely to be the correct one" - Occam's Razor

 ## Intelligence as compression